airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.09.common.md

 toward the top, and you take things off as you are finished working with them.

 Your computer has a stack, too.
-The computer's stackstack lives at the very top addresses of memory.
+The computer's stack lives at the very top addresses of memory.
 You can push values onto the top of the stack through an instruction called `pushl`, which pushes either a register or memory value onto the top of the stack.
 Well, we say it's the top, but the "top" of the stack is actually the bottom of the stack's memory.
 Although this is confusing, the reason for it is that when we think of a stack of anything - dishes, papers, etc. - we think of adding and removing to the top of it.
 However, in memory the stack starts at the top of memory and grows downward due to architectural considerations.
 Therefore, when we refer to the "top of the stack" remember it's at the bottom of the stack's memory.
 You can also pop values off the top using an instruction called `popl`.
 This removes the top value from the stack and places it into a register or memory location of your choosing.

 When we push a value onto the stack, the top of the stack moves to accomodate the additional value.
 We can actually continually push values